HipSTR-Tool/HipSTR-tutorial/README.md

 This is great, but what is HipSTR doing under the hood?
 And how can we visualize these results to gain confidence?

 Below, we'll use the output from the **--viz-out** HipSTR option (*trio.marshfield.no_snps.html.gz*) and a tool provided in the HipSTR directory called **VizAlnPdf**.
 This tool analyzes the html file to generate PDFs of HipSTR's maximum-likelihood (ML) alignments.
 These ML alignments indicate the arrangement of all of a sample's reads relative to its ML genotype.
+Before we can do so, we need to index the HTML file using [tabix](http://www.htslib.org/doc/tabix.html):

+    tabix -p vcf trio.marshfield.no_snps.html.gz

 ###NA12891
 Visualizing the maximum likelihood alignments for NA12891 is easy: